Jeff Hendrick: Personal life

 Growing up, Hendrick played Gaelic football for Parnells and has a close friendship with former Dublin county team goalkeeper Stephen Cluxton.
 He has twin brothers named Ross and Alan.

 In 2020, Hendrick started dating Scottish model Amanda Hendrick.
-The couple have two children together.
+The couple have one son together, Sonny, and he has a close relationship with Amanda's daughter Misha from a prior relationship with Australian metal band singer JJ Peters.